16pixels/Valisette/README.md

 As a build tool, Valisette abstracts many redundants tasks and allows you to solely rely on a single configuration file.

-This file is ```webpack/config/build-config.js``` which is shown below, we'll review each feature afterwards.
+This file is ```webpack/config/build-config.js```, a breakdown of features is coming soon.
+It still needs a cleanup.

 You can set verbose to true for more infos on your build.